Megalotragus

-Megalotragus (from Greek mega (μέλα) 'great' and tragos (τράγος) 'goat') is a genus of very large African alcelaphines that lived during the Pliocene to early Holocene.
+Megalotragus (from Greek mega (μέγα) 'great' and tragos (τράγος) 'goat') is an extinct genus of very large African alcelaphines that lived from the Pliocene to early Holocene.
 Its skull resembled that of modern hartebeests, but it differed in having a larger body size and wildebeest-like proportions.
 Megalotragus includes some of the largest bovid species in the subfamily Alcelaphinae, reaching a shoulder height of 1.4 m.
 The genus consists of three species of which Megalotragus priscus survived until the early Holocene 7.500 C14yBP.